ShonenNoSeishin/LibrenMS-Proxmox-Ceph_Addon/README.md

 - The default password defined by the scripts for the database is 'Password666'
 - The default community for every snmp instances defined by the script is 'LibrenMSPublic'
 - I've run these scripts with root user
+- If you change the snmp community name, you also have to change it on the following files at the end of the installation :

+  -> includes/polling/applications/proxmoxCustom.inc.php

 ## Download requirements